torstenboettjer/sandbox/README.md

 | .envrc | ~/projects/myproject/.envrc | Contains the single line: use flake to enable direnv integration. |
 | flake.lock | ~/projects/myproject/flake.lock | Locks the version of nixpkgs used for project dependencies.
 This is the key to isolation. |

-Direnv is an important enabler for project configurations, setting it up, nix flakes have to be enabled.
+*direnv* is used as an automatic environment setup utility that is particularly useful for managing project-specific development environments in NixOS.
+It loads and unloads environment variables automatically based on the current directory you are in.
 On NixOS direnv should be installed by default, for manual installations, the use_nix or use_flake functionality needs to be made available.

 #### The use_flake Method (Recommended)
 The best and most modern way to integrate Nix flakes with direnv is by using the use_flake helper function.
 In the environment flake (e.g., in ~/dev-env-A/flake.nix), devShells outputs should be defined.
 This is the part that direnv will load.